flyersworder/agent-budget-capstone/docs/PART1_BUDGET_AWARENESS_DESIGN.md

 ## Motivation

-From Part 1, we discovered that:
+From preliminary exploration, we discovered that:
 1. **Agents are NOT aware of their configured budgets** (thinking_budget, max_output_tokens)
 2. These parameters are API-level constraints, not communicated to the model
 3. Agents cannot optimize their resource allocation without explicit instructions